• Skip to primary navigation

 • Try to avoid falling into the trap of not making food because your child (or children) doesn’t like it.
 Make foods you want them to learn to eat.
 If your child doesn’t like beans, or corn, tomatoes, or all 3, that’s ok.
 Most kids do like rice.
 They can make do with rice and a glass of milk for dinner.
 Seeing a food they don’t eat is exposure.
 And as hard as it can be, remember to avoid pressuring your child to eat foods they don't like or are unfamiliar with.

-• Or serve it in a medium bowl and allow kids to serve it to themselves (even if they're a toddler).
-You're maintaining structure by offering the food and then allowing your child to decide if they serve themselves some of it.
+• Or serve it in a medium bowl and allow kids to serve it themselves (even if they’re toddlers).
+You’re maintaining structure by offering the food and then allowing your child to decide if they serve themselves some of it.
 Serving the black beans separately from the rice is a great way for selective eaters to approach the food in a way that may feel less pressured.

 • Before you go to the grocery store, check your pantry to make sure you have the ingredients for this recipe on hand for nights you need a quick meal that takes little effort.